Home Inspection Zen

 Don’t begrudge a buyer of this step as you are going to go through it on your new home purchase and would not have it any other way.
 Each point brought up on the inspection is a point brought up to protect the buyer and provide as much information as possible, two things you would love to benefit from on your own home purchase.

 Having your home picked apart by a home inspector will most likely never be a heart-warming experience, but taking these three tenets to heart will help you get through the situation with class.
-Real estate transactions represent an important transition period and getting through a simple and easy inspection will only easy that transition for both you and your prospective buyer.
+Real estate transactions represent an important transition period and getting through a simple and easy inspection will only ease that transition for both you and your prospective buyer.